NateEag/useful-programs/readme.md

 In here I list software I like to use, mostly for my own benefit.

+I am an Emacser.
+It allows me an extremely-customizable, portable environment, with quite a lot of power.
+Also, it's what Dr. Bui told us to use at Penn State Harrisburg on our first day of COMP 432, and it stuck.

+I write plaintext files a lot.
+For simpler ones like readmes I tend to use Markdown these days, and for more complex ones I lean towards reStructuredText.
+Neither's perfect, but it beats reinventing the wheel.

 For writing software, my preferred language is Python.
 There are no good GUI libraries for Python (or any language), as far as I can tell.
 I currently use wxPython for cross-platform GUI development, in conjuncture with py2exe and